csiebler/csiebler.github.io/content/posts/vllm-on-azure-machine-learning-managed-online-endpoints-deployment.md

 az ml online-deployment create -f deployment.yml --all-traffic
 ```

-By following these steps, we can deploy a HuggingFace model on Azure Machine Learning’s Managed Online Endpoints, ensuring efficient and scalable real-time inference.
+By following these steps, we have deployed a HuggingFace model on Azure Machine Learning’s Managed Online Endpoints, ensuring efficient and scalable real-time inference.
 Time to test it!

 ### Step 3: Testing the deployment